kindofwhat/vaadinbuilder/README.markdown

 #vaadinbuilder: a Groovy Builder for Vaadin
-Goal is to make the creation of vaadin GUIs as clutterless as possible, using the excellent [builder](http://docs.codehaus.org/display/GROOVY/BuilderSupport) support of Groovy.
+Goal is to make the creation of [Vaadin 7](https://vaadin.com) GUIs as clutterless as possible, using the excellent [builder](http://docs.codehaus.org/display/GROOVY/BuilderSupport) support of Groovy.

 ##Current State